tim-minter/watson-assistant-app-connect/README.md

 ![Assistant creation page](/images/createassistantdetails.png)

-Then click on the Add Dialogue skill on the next page...
+Then click on the Add dialogue skill button on the next page...

 ![Assistant page](/images/createassistant.png)